Optimal Trade Execution with Uncertain Volume Target: Introduction

-In previous work, we note that the total volume of securities to be traded is a fixed and deterministic parameter.
-However, in this paper, we consider an uncertain volume and assume that a trader disposes of a volume estimate that varies throughout the course of execution.
-As a consequence, a trader must define their trading strategy based on forecasts of the total volume to be traded.
-This situation is frequently encountered in practice.
-For example, in the course of a trading day, shares in a mutual fund may be traded in the secondary market in which the fund manager participates to provide liquidity.
-This avoids substantial deviations of the fund's market valuation from the mark-to-market value of the fund's holdings.
-At the end of the day, this creates an imbalance of an not yet known volume of shares to remit or create, which generates a need to trade in the position of the portfolio itself.
-The methodology presented in this paper would allow the fund manager to execute these trades during the current trading day itself, rather than delay these to the next trading day, which would increase the liquidity of the mutual fund for its investors.
-Another example is the clearing of power futures markets, which has to result in an outstanding volume close to the realised demand in every given delivery period, as the spot market has limited liquidity due to the physical constraints of the power plants used for generation.
-For these actors, it is of primary importance to have an execution program that considers the risk associated with both the volume uncertainty and the price dynamics.
+In the papers previously mentioned, the total volume of securities to be traded is deterministic and given as a parameter.
+However, in many situations, a trader only disposes of an estimate of this volume, which varies throughout the course of execution; there is thus need for a model that combines the risk associated with both the price dynamics and the uncertainty of the volume target. \comrefo{ For example, the manager of an open ended investment fund may issue or redeem shares to avoid the asset-liability mismatch that could ensue if shares were only traded in the secondary market.
+Orders are usually collected and aggregated during the trading day, and the issue or redemption of the net share order creates the need to acquire or dispose of a certain volume of the fund's investment assets, typically over the next two trading days.
+Our model allows the fund manager to front load some of these trades and execute orders closer to the time when they are first placed, before all share orders are netted out at the end of the day, thus greatly increasing the market liquidity for the fund's investors. } Another example is the clearing of power futures markets, which has to result in an outstanding volume close to the realised demand in every given delivery period, as the spot market has limited liquidity due to the physical constraints of the power plants used for generation.